anthony6891/cube-cli/README.md

 # cube-cli
 [SHA/OS](https://shaos.ws) cube command line management toolset — all operations are run using the cube-cli command.

+The cube aim and spawn multi-dimensional cloud forest nodes of virtual jungle units.

 For help using cube-cli, including a list of commands, run:

   `$ cube-cli --help`